intel/llvm/mlir-sycl/doc/design/SYCLKernelSubmissionRepresentation.md

 `mlir-sycl/include/mlir/Dialect/SYCL/IR/SYCLHostOps.td`.
 Build the target `mlir-sycl-doc` in a build directory named `build` to enable the links to the operations' rendered Markdown documentation.
+> TODO: Find a more stable location for the dialect docs to link to.

 ## Prerequisites / known limitations